MEET GANDALF THE GREY - AN AFRICAN GREY PARROT

 |

-Trainer Nancy primary trainer first six months of 2024
+Trainer Nancy Forrester Primary trainer, sole trainer first months

 |

-Trainer Joe co- trainer from July 2024 to present
+Trainer Joe Stahl co- trainer from July 2024 to present.

 |